Popovers Deep Dive

 Why Registration is Required:

-- Enables keyboard event routing to the popover
+- Enables keyboard event routing to the popover (global hotkeys work even when hidden)

-- Manages popover lifecycle and disposal
+- Manages popover lifecycle (auto-disposal on

 Showing and Hiding